safops/MCBCMassacre/README.md

 3. Why did no one outside the church notice the massacre?

 Williams believes the closest neighbors were likely killed.
 The area around the church is not heavily populated or traveled.
 [Google Maps](https://goo.gl/maps/7nxmwK1AsSyhDiXB6) of 4742 Todds Road, Lexington, KY.

+# Our Social Media

+Due to cover-up, censorhip, or unauthorized access to devices by CIA or NSA personnel our social media activties have temporarily stopped.
+We have replaced Twitter (@ASOTC23, @kelvinewilliams, @kelvinatlanta) and Facebook (kelvinewilliams - was compromised, kelvineugenewilliams was BANNED shortly after creating the new account) with [this simple log(social_media_replacement.md).
+We hope to be on some social network soon.